 The ideal strategy is to start your day with this hike to beat the crowds.
 We arrived around 7:45am on a nice April Sunday morning and were able to snag one of the few remaining parking spots.
 Keep in mind this is one of the more popular trails in the area!

-The West Fork Trail is a 6.6 mile out and back hike that takes you along a creek that forks off to the west from Oak Creek (perhaps also making it the least creatively named destination in the area)!
+The West Fork Oak Creek Trail is an out and back hike that takes you along a creek that forks off to the west from Oak Creek.
+Can't imagine how they came up with the name!

 Unlike many hikes in the Sedona area, this one offers substantial tree cover so while arriving early is ideal to avoid parking issues, the tree cover means it's a viable hiking option for those hotter and sunnier days.